 A network of Local Action Teams cover the city and these are an important part of the Partnership.
 These involve residents, local businesses and agencies working together and they provide a key route through which community safety issues for local neighbourhoods are taken forward.
 LATs meet together via the LAT Forum where issues of common concern can be discussed and ideas shared.
 The Safe in the City Partnership links with the democratic process through the Neighbourhoods and Equalities Committee.
 Integrated working with the Sussex Police and Crime Commissioner is being achieved through having regard to each other's priorities and providing mutual support for delivery.
-There is more information about the Partnership and its work on our website www.safeinthecity.info Appendix 2.
-Performance indicators (related to outcomes) and/or Action Plans. tbc Appendix 3.
-Feedback on this Strategy While this Strategy has been developed with participation from specialist officers, steering groups, etc., and has been the subject of consultation, we welcome feedback at any time.
-This document provides a overview for those with a general interest in the subject.
-Each or our priority areas are supported by action plans intended for people with a particular interest in community safety or in any particular priority area.
-We would be interested in receiving any comments on aspects such as:
+There is more information about the Partnership and its work on our website www.safeinthecity.info If you would like to provide any feedback on this document, you can do so by email: community.safety@brighton-hove.gov.uk or in writing to: